Rate this page:

 You can use macros to create content that meets a specialized use case.
 This could be content that's difficult or impossible for users to create using default types of content available in the Confluence editor.

 Macros need to render within pages in order to be viewed.
 This is an easy first step to take after defining your macro following the getting started guide or the technical documentation.
+The tutorials show examples of how to use Handlebars to create views, but you can use whatever templating engine you like.

 When creating your macro you need to decide between a dynamic macro and a static macro.
 Dynamic macros are rendered asynchronously within an iframe.
 Static macros are rendered synchronously.